oshadiw/Pewlett-Hackard-Analysis/README.md

   The database consisted of many files, so the first step was to identify the relationships within the data files in order to determine the database keys.
 This was done by creating an Entity Relationship Diagram, or ERD (shown below).
 ![ERD](https://github.com/oshadiw/Pewlett-Hackard-Analysis/blob/master/Challenge%20Data/EmployeeDB.png)
-As seen in the ERD, the primary keys linking most of the data sets are the employee number and department number.
+As seen in the ERD, the primary keys linking the data sets are the employee number and department number.
 Using this information, the appropriate tables were created in PostgreSQL-
 ```
    CREATE TABLE departments (
      dept_no VARCHAR(4) NOT NULL,